honeycombio/refinery/config.md

 In the event that this queue reaches its capacity, any subsequent spans will be discarded.
 The size of this queue is contingent upon the number of peers within the cluster.
 Specifically, with N peers, the queue's span capacity is determined by (N-1)/N of the total number of spans.
-Its minimum value should be at least three times the CacheCapacity.
+Its minimum value should be at least three times the `CacheCapacity`.

 - Not eligible for live reload.
 - Type: `int`